 Dam Breach Analysis, Lake Champlain Drainage Area, VT - The New York District in conjunction with the state of Vermont, has utilized the Flood Plain Management Services Program (FPMS) to conduct dam breach analyses throughout the Lake Champlain drainage area.
-Over the past two decades, the District has prepared 28 such studies.
+Over the past decade, the District has prepared 28 such studies.
+Funding shortfalls in the last two years have generated a backlog of projects.